screepers/screepers-standards/SS2-Terminal_Communications.md

 ## Format

-This format should be used for messages that are larger than 100 charactors, as messages shorter than that can be sent in a single packet.
+This format should be used for messages that are larger than 100 characters, as messages shorter than that can be sent in a single packet.

 `msg_id|packet_id|{total_packets}|message_chunk`